facebook/facebook-ios-sdk/samples/PlacePickerSample/ReadMe.txt

 PlacePickerSample

-Demonstrates how to use the FBPlacePickerViewController provided with Facebook IOS SDK.
+Demonstrates how to use the FBPlacePickerViewController provided with the Facebook SDK for iOS.

 Build Requirements
 iOS 4.0 SDK